 There’s some controversy over whether X-rays are needed to determine if the ankle injury is indeed a fracture.

-When the swelling isn’t severe and the ankle can bear weight, it’s very unlikely to be a fracture.
+When the swelling isn’t severe and the ankle can bear weight, it’s to be a fracture.

 A medical protocol called the Ottawa ankle rules is often used to help doctors determine if X-rays are needed.

 The Ottawa ankle rules were developed in the 1990s in an attempt to reduce the cost and time burden on hospital emergency rooms.
 Under these rules, ankle X-rays are only taken if: